MihaiM21/Turn-One/SECURITY.md

 If you discover a security vulnerability, please follow these steps:

 1. **Do not** create a public issue
-2. Email security@turnone.com with details
+2. Email contact@t1f1.com with details
 3. Include steps to reproduce if possible
 4. Allow up to 72 hours for initial response

-## Security Measures

-This project implements:

-- Automated security scanning with Trivy
-- Dependency vulnerability checks
-- Code quality analysis with SonarCloud
-- Container security best practices
-- Non-root container execution
-- Regular dependency updates via Dependabot

 ## Response Timeline